[ Printer Friendly Version ] [ Report Abuse ]

 “And,” said nine-year-old Andromeda, “she’s so pretty.”

 “She will have no trouble making a good match,” Cygnus conceded.
 “She will most certainly become a beauty, just like your mother.
-However, neither her beauty nor Bella’s cunning are a substitute for your mind, my dear.”
+However, neither her beauty nor Bella’s cunning are a substitute for a mind like yours.”

 “What’s so special about my mind?”
 Andromeda whispered, blinking steadily up at her father.